-Uses of distance references
+13.3.1 Uses of distance references

-The diagrams in Figure 11.1 summarize the distribution of attained size in a known reference population at different ages.
+The diagrams in Figure 13.1 summarise the distribution of attained size in a known reference population at different ages.
 A chart of attained size is known as a distance chart.
 Distance charts are often constructed from cross-sectional data.
 A distance chart can be legitimately used:

-- To compare attained growth between two different populations - To compare attained growth of the same population at different occasions - To detect aberrant individual growth using a single observation located in an extreme centile
+- to compare attained growth between two different populations; - to compare attained growth of the same population at different occasions; - to detect aberrant individual growth using a single observation located in an extreme centile.

 It is tempting to classify a sequence of measurements of one particular person that 'cross centiles' rapidly over time as unusual.
 However, the distance chart is inappropriate for assessing longitudinal patterns.
 The implicit assumption is that children should grow parallel along the centile curves, and that deviations from this pattern indicate unusual growth.
-Yet, this is not true.23 The curve of the cross-sectional 50th centile is not the curve actually followed by any individual, even the individual who is at the 50th percentile before puberty, at the 50th percentile after puberty, and who has a spurt at the average time at the average intensity.4 The distance chart contains no information about changes in centiles from one age to another.
-Several authors have emphasized this point,^{4,24,25} but the use of the distance diagram as a tool for monitoring longitudinal measurements is nevertheless widespread.
+Yet, this is not true.
+The curve of the cross-sectional 50th centile is not the curve actually followed by any individual, even the individual who is at the 50th percentile before puberty, at the 50th percentile after puberty, and who has a spurt at the average time at the average intensity.
+The distance chart contains no information about changes in centiles from one age to another.
+Several authors have emphasised this point, but the use of the distance diagram as a tool for monitoring longitudinal measurements is nevertheless widespread.

-A number of methods for constructing reference charts (cf. next section) allow the calculation of a standard deviation score (SDS), or z-score, for each individual measurement.
+A number of methods for constructing reference charts (c.f.
+13.3.2) allow the calculation of a Standard Deviation Score (SDS), or z-score, for each individual measurement.
 This score is normally distributed with mean 0 and variance 1, and indicates the relative position of attained size at a given age.
-For a normally distributed measurement SDS can be calculated as Z = (X - M)/S, where X is attained size, M is the mean according to the reference at age T, and where S is the corresponding standard deviation.
-The SDS can also be calculated for other (e.g., skewed) distributions, but the precise method depends on the fitting model that is used to construct the references.
+For a normally distributed measurement SDS can be calculated as Z = (X - M) / S, where X is attained size, M is the mean according to the reference at age T, and where S is the corresponding standard deviation.
+The SDS can also be calculated for other (e.g. skewed) distributions, but the precise method depends on the fitting model that is used to construct the references.

-Methods for creating distance references
+13.3.2 Methods for creating distance references

-Producing centile charts has been labeled as 'something of a black art'.26 This section briefly reviews about 30 methods for fitting centile curves that have been proposed over the last 30 years.
-The material presented here draws upon more extensive reviews by Wright and Royston27 and Borghi et al.28
+Producing centile charts has been labeled as 'something of a black art'.
+This section briefly reviews about 30 methods for fitting centile curves that have been proposed over the last 30 years.
+The material presented here draws upon more extensive reviews by Wright and Royston and Borghi et al..

 The major task in centile construction is to smooth the reference distribution in two directions simultaneously, between age and within age.
-Borghi et al.28 used and extended a classification of methods for references originally put forward by Cole.
+Borghi et al. used and extended a classification of methods for references originally put forward by Cole.
 In this classification, methods are distinguished on the following characteristics:

-- Estimating centiles separately versus estimating them together.
-Methods that estimate centiles together can be further classified according to the distributional assumptions made. - Recoding data into age groups versus treating age as continuous. - The type of age-smoothing method.
+- estimating centiles separately versus estimating them together.
+Methods that estimate centiles together can be further classified according to the distributional assumptions made; - recoding data into age groups versus treating age as continuous; - the type of age-smoothing method.